 Summer School timetable for information on this paper and others.

-For 2013 we have the following structure:
+For 2014 we will have the following structure:

 Lectures on Monday, Tuesday,

 Tutorial streams on Wednesdays.
 We have 3 streams starting at 11am, 3pm, and 4pm

 For 2014 only MERCURY and